codequeen-debug/mindspacee/README.md

 - rich@gmail.com
 - password: 123456

-Demo Video can be found below.
+Demo Video can be found at the end of the ReadMe.

 ## Features